thisduck/dotitup/vim/guide/starting-with-vim.md

-# A Minimal and Hurried Guide to Vim (with Dotitup)
+# A Minimal and Hurried Guide to Starting Vim (with Dotitup)

 Vim is a modal editor.
 Not like modals that pop up on websites.
 But that it has different modes.